Your information has been modified successfully. Do you want to save your changes?

 Try executive education to help with your leadership challenge

 Even if they don't admit it, most business leaders face a variety of leadership challenges at various points of their career.
-And ultimately, the way a leadership challenge is addressed will determine the true success, or failure, of the organization - and the leader.
+And ultimately, the way these challenges are addressed will determine the true success, or failure, of the organization - and the leader.

 The best leadership courses are generally those offered by top international business schools like IMD.
 To identify the best institutions, check the business school rankings of publications such as The Economist, the Financial Times and Forbes.
-By going with a top-ranked business school, you can be confident of finding a leadership development program that will help you overcome your leadership challenge.
+By opting for a top-ranked business school, you can be confident of finding a leadership development program that will help you overcome your leadership challenge.